hubmapconsortium/ingest-validation-tools/docs/af/README.md

 | required | `True` |

 ### `resolution_y_value`
-The height of a pixel
+The height of a pixel.

 | constraint | value |
 | --- | --- |